 If you are the one hosting, use that to your advantage.
 Hosting puts you in control of what will be served.
-For example, substitute high-fat or calorie-laden ingredients with healthier choices, such as by using plain Greek yogurt in place of sour cream or an egg substitute rather than a whole egg.
-Have plenty of vegetable options for snacking.
+For example, substitute high-fat or calorie-laden ingredients with healthier choices, such as by using plain Greek yogurt in place of sour cream, applesauce to replace all or part of the oil called for in a sweet recipe, reducing sugar, or using egg white or egg substitute rather than a whole egg.

 There can also be a downfall when it comes to hosting: the temptation to sample the food while you are preparing it.
 To resist the urge to snack while cooking, try the following tips: